isabella232/document-cloud-mobile.en/help/acrobat-guide/overview.md

 # Title

 Welcome to the something something user guide.
+You can [!DNL Adobe Liquid Mode] to do something. [!UICONTROL Choose Format] > [!UICONTROL Liquid Mode] to enter a different view.

 MORE...